Building The Mayflower Forest for 2020

 After a successful fundraising campaign, leading members of Plymouth’s construction industry are moving forward to create the ‘Mayflower Forest’ as part of their community engagement efforts towards a lasting legacy for Mayflower400.

 The Road to Mayflower team is made up of professionals who have pledged voluntary help and support for delivering various ‘Welcome to Plymouth’ projects including illuminating the ski slope and public art projects along Embankment Road.
-As the jewel in the crown project ‘The Mayflower Forest’, the team plan to deliver a new landscape vision to revitalise Marsh Mills Roundabout as a green gateway transforming the visitors’ arrival experience as well as delivering significant environmental benefits.
+For the jewel in the crown project, ‘The Mayflower Forest’, the team plan to deliver a new landscape vision to revitalise Marsh Mills Roundabout as a green gateway that transforms the visitors’ arrival experience as well as delivering significant environmental benefits.

-The volunteering Mayflower Forest design team is being headed by leading construction consultants at AECOM (Landscape Architecture), AWW (Architecture) and YGS Landscapes (Landscape Contractors).
+The volunteering Mayflower Forest design team is being headed by leading construction consultants at AECOM (Landscape Architecture), who are also appointed as the in-kind Principal Designer, AWW (Architecture) and YGS Landscapes (Landscape Contractors).

 Under the Marsh Mills flyover, due to the rain shadow effect, operational requirements and the inability to plant trees, the team plan to create interest through the use of locally donated granite boulders from Burrington Estates’ Stowford Mill site to create a dry river bed effect.
-During December 2019 Jeremy Bishop Haulage Ltd will deliver, in-kind, 300 tonnes of granite boulders from their compound in Lee Mill to Marsh Mills roundabout.
-This process will be project managed in-kind, by Ty Nelson Director at Groundfix Ltd who are carrying out all the infrastructure and groundworks at Sherford.
-It is expected that in early January 2020 the stream construction will get underway with Gilpin Demolition providing in-kind plant and Groundfix Ltd continuing to project manage the construction process.
+This week Jeremy Bishop Haulage Ltd has delivered, in-kind, 300 tonnes of granite boulders from their compound in Lee Mill to Marsh Mills Roundabout.
+This process is being project managed in-kind by Ty Nelson, Director at Groundfix Ltd, the appointed in-kind Principal Contractor, who are carrying out all the infrastructure and groundworks at Sherford.
+Then the stream construction will get underway with Gilpin Demolition providing in-kind plant, and Groundfix Ltd continuing to project manage the construction process under the direction of AECOM and YGS Landscapes.

-In terms of next steps for delivering the project Steve Warren-Brown, Managing Director of YGS Landscapes said: “In liaison with Plymouth City Council and Highways England, our next steps will be the clearance of the scrub and self-seeded vegetation on the Marsh Mills roundabout, along with the installation of the dry river bed feature under the existing flyover.
-These works are planned to take place this winter.
+In terms of the next steps for delivering the project Steve Warren-Brown, Managing Director of YGS Landscapes said: “In liaison with Plymouth City Council and Highways England, we have been clearing the site of the scrub and self-seeded vegetation on the Marsh Mills Roundabout, along with planning the installation of the dry river bed feature under the existing flyover.
+These works are underway now which is really exciting after working on this project concept for over two years!
 Following this initial phase, there will be a significant amount of preparation work, which will need to take place.
-We are planning to undertake the first phases of the planting February and March 2020, which will develop into the Mayflower Forest, a lasting legacy for Plymouth and an elegant, visually stimulating and environmentally sustainable gateway to our city.”
+We are planning to undertake the first phases of the planting in February and March 2020, which will develop into the Mayflower Forest, a lasting legacy for Plymouth and an elegant, visually stimulating and environmentally sustainable gateway to our city.”

 To find out more about the delivery of The Mayflower Forest, read the Frequently Asked Questions